hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/translation_of_writings/722_memoirs_of_european_travel_i.md

 I

-*Om Namo Nârâyanâya*, ("Salutations to the Lord"; the usual form of addressing a Sannyasin.
+*Om Namo Nārāyanāya*, ("Salutations to the Lord"; the usual form of addressing a Sannyasin.
 These memoirs of his second journey to the West were addressed to Swami Trigunatitananda, Editor, *Udbodhan* and hence this form of address.)
-Swâmi. — Pronounce the last syllable of the second word in a high pitch, brother, in the Hrishikesh fashion.
+Swāmi. — Pronounce the last syllable of the second word in a high pitch, brother, in the Hrishikesh fashion.
 For seven days we have been on board the ship and every day I think of writing to you something about our mode of life, and of writing